Avi-Meshulam/MyStore/README.md

 17. Tick the Local Activation box.

 [Solution 2](https://social.technet.microsoft.com/Forums/en-US/7742f039-70af-49b5-b37e-9597da743971/event-id-10016-the-applicationspecific-permission-settings-do-not-grant-local-activation?forum=win10itprogeneral):
-Please take a try with the steps below, to reset the DCOM permission:
+Reset DCOM permissions

-The DCOM ACLs are stored in the registry under the key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Ole, in the following binary values:
+> The DCOM ACLs are stored in the registry under the key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Ole,
+> in the following binary values:
-•	DefaultAccessPermission
++ DefaultAccessPermission
-•	DefaultLaunchPermission
++ DefaultLaunchPermission
-•	MachineAccessRestriction
++ MachineAccessRestriction
-•	MachineLaunchRestriction
++ MachineLaunchRestriction

-Please backup the registry first, then delete all those values listed avove, DCOM will load the default settings if there is no values reference.
+> Backup the registry first, then delete all the values listed avove.
+> DCOM will load the default settings if there are no values referenced.